Principal Investigator

 Ph.D Student

-Jiaqi has been working on finite-temperature CAC, heteroepitaxial growth on defected substrates, and collective behavior of dislocations, interfaces, and phonons.
+Jiaqi has been working on finite-temperature CAC, quantum effect on Peierls stress, and collective behavior of dislocations, interfaces, and phonons.
 His work on GaN/AlN interfaces has been featured on the front cover of the Journal of Applied Physics.

 Nicholas A Taormina